 Because of the nature of the Napa Wine Project nearly all of our tastings are wines that are current releases – tasted within 1 to 3 years of the vintage date.
 We get so used to tasting youthful wines and identifying the often-similar characteristics associated with these younger wines – that it is rare and refreshing when we get to try older wines.
 A coveted tasting at Jericho Canyon in early 2018 revealed a retrospective of their wines dating back to their inaugural release of 2001.
 Vintage characteristics were quite evident between each year – these are also wines that obviously age well.
 Here are a few of our notes from a 2009-2014 vertical of their estate Cabernet Sauvignon:

-The 2011 Jericho Canyon Cabernet Sauvignon shows an elegant bouquet, a pretty presentation of subtle herbal notes (jalapeno), cigar smoke and desert spices – given time to breath more fruit shows.
-Very balanced shows more red fruit on the palate then dark fruit with mouthwatering acidity.
+The 2011 Jericho Canyon Cabernet Sauvignon presents an elegant bouquet, a pretty presentation of subtle herbal notes (jalapeno), cigar smoke and desert spices – given time to breath, more fruit shows.
+Very balanced, this bottling shows more red fruit on the palate than dark fruit with mouthwatering acidity.
 Polished somewhat drying tannins.
 A very food friendly wine.

 While the focus is on select red wines, Jericho Canyon also produces an estate rosé made from Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot.
 Dale enjoys a rosé – but prior to making this wine, he made it clear he wanted a rosé that was fermented to dryness and without any bitterness on the finish.